vishaldj88/react-ui-dot-net-core/user-app/src/ui/react-user-app/README.md

-# react-ui-dot-net-core  React Redux CRUD App example with Axios and Rest API
+# React Redux CRUD App example with Axios and Rest API

-React UI and .net Core api integrated with AXIOS Application Created for learning of react skill
+Application Created for learning and showcase of react skill

 ### Start Setup instructions: